Reconnecting Adults to Education in Middle Tennessee

-Adults entering or returning to school face multiple barriers, but with support, encouragement and guidance from Reconnect Advisors, more adults are finding their way to postsecondary success across the region, and the state.
+Adults entering or returning to school face multiple barriers, but with support, encouragement and guidance from Reconnect Navigator, more adults are finding their way to postsecondary success across the region, and the state.
 In Tennessee, over 900,000 adults have some college credits, but no degree or credential.
 Governor Haslam’s “Drive to 55”, and its goal for 55 percent of Tennesseans to have a degree or credential is an important piece of the puzzle, However, even if every high school student who graduates between now and 2025 goes on to a postsecondary institution and graduates, our state won’t reach that goal.
 It is going to take more.
 Certainly, the importance of adult learners has gained new visibility with the leadership of the Governor and the General Assembly prioritizing education in our community, and investing in the education of adults, many of whom are already working in Middle Tennessee, our workforce will be better equipped to meet the needs of current employers by creating a pipeline of qualified workers for future workforce needs.

 Employers have many opportunities to support employees as they return to school to complete a high-level credential or associate’s or bachelor’s degree.
 Here are a few ways employers can become engaged in the Tennessee Reconnect program: